frbori/SPO-AppInsights/README.md

 ## Features

 Once the Application Customizer is added to your site(s), Application Insights will start getting analytics data and you'll be able to see those data by accessing the **Logs** page in your Application Insights.
-You can then user the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) to query the collected data.
+You can then use the [Kusto Query Language (KQL)](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/) to query the collected data.